rtvd/compose-for-quants/README.md

 ## Installing the Sequences

 At the moment, only Linux/UNIX systems and only English keyboard layouts are supported.
+It is expected that you are familiar with Linux desktops.

 The installation sequence goes like this: